 To search all declined leases, type

-return a large result if there are many declined leases, and in this case, the query
+return a large result if there are many declined leases, and thus the query

 processing time may also increase.